Minagami-Yuki/DROID-Splat/README.md

-## :calendar:TODO
+## :calendar:TODO @FanZhu
- - [x] Supports the use of private datasets with depth images: Completed.
+ - [x] I changed it to support the use of private datasets with depth images.
- - [x] Fixed some bugs: Completed.
+ - [x] I fixed some bugs.
- - [ ] Support KITTI data set evaluation.
+ - [ ] I need to change it to support the evaluation of the KITTI dataset.

 <p align="center">
   <a href="">